 Before working in education, he directed business ventures in the oil and gas industry in the former Soviet Union, South America, and the U.S. Gulf Coast.
-He worked closely to center stage in the economic and political transformation of the USSR, the end of the Cold War, and the historic opening of that communist-dominated economy to the outside world.
+His work brought him close to center stage in the economic and political transformation of the USSR, the end of the Cold War, and the historic opening of that communist-dominated economy to the outside world.

 Grant graduated from Stanford University with a BS and MS in geology in 1980 and studied the deep ocean basins of the Atlantic and Pacific Oceans and the Bering Sea.
 Grant and his wife, Julie, live in Poway, 20 miles north of downtown San Diego.
 Their son, Josh, is a PhD candidate in systems biology at Stanford.
 Their daughter, Cassidy, graduated with her BA in Political Science and MA in History from Stanford, and is currently a member of the USA National volleyball team.